Soontam/GitTestMe/README.md

 # GitTestMe
-Just use this to test your stuff.
+Just use this to test your git.
 See the changes you made on the branch